Continuous, Subject-Specific Attribute Control in T2I Models by Identifying Semantic Directions: Conclusion

 This work is a step towards revealing the hidden capabilities of the text embedding input to common large-scale diffusion models and making them usable in straightforward ways.
 While our approach works for different off-the-shelf models without modifying them, it is also inherently limited by their capabilities.
 Specifically, our method inherits the limitation that diffusion models sometimes mix up attributes between different subjects.
-Complementary methods \cite{chefer2023attendexcite,rassin2023linguistic} reduce these problems substantially, and future work could investigate their combination with our method in depth.
+Complementary methods \citep{chefer2023attendexcite,rassin2023linguistic,xiao2024fastcomposer} reduce these problems substantially, and future work could investigate their combination with our method in depth.
+Our approach also uses linear modulations along semantic directions in CLIP's tokenwise embedding space.
+In GANs, where similar linear modulations are often used, previous works~\citep{balakrishnan2022rayleigh} found that more disentangled changes can be achieved using nonlinear modulations.
+The tokenwise CLIP text embedding space might share this property and could benefit from applying similar strategies to further improve disentanglement.